RichardAth/Projects/BigIntCalculator/readme.txt

 # (primorial)                       0 < number <= 46340 (limits result to 20,000 digits)
 nCk (binomial coefficient)          (-2^31 <= k <= 2^31-1)
 << and >> (shift operators)         -2^63 <= bitshift value <= 2^63-1

-totient(n)                          n >= 1 (mathematically undefined for n < 1)
-PI(n)                               n <= 10^9 (this is because this calculation can be
+									result is estimated before calculation and if it appears to be > 20,000 digits an error will be reported. totient(n)                          n >= 1 (mathematically undefined for n < 1) PI(n)                               n <= 10^9 (this is because this calculation can be very slow)
-                                    very slow)